daiqile96/OTTERS/Imputation/PRScs/README.md

     |:-----:|:---:|:---:|:---:|:------:|:-----------:|:-:|
     |   1   | 100 |  C  |  T  |   3    |   ENSG0000  |  0.2 |

- - OUTPUT_DIR: Output directory and output filename prefix of the posterior effect size estimates.
+ - OUTPUT_DIR: Output directory and output filename prefix.

  - CHROM: An integer for the chromosome of tested genes.